-- 1. Three (3) tardies in one day shall result in one (1) day of lunch detention. - 2.
+- 1. Three (3) tardies to a class in one day shall result in one (1) day of lunch detention. - 2.
 Other violations as determined by the Administration that may warrant time in detention in accordance with.

 Detention Room Rules: While a student is serving detention he/she: